 Click here for more information.

-3. Is the college a university?
+3. Is this the same as a university course?

 You can apply for Credit Transfer or Recognised Prior Learning (RPL).